EqualExperts/agents-behave/blog/blog-tests-with-bdd.md

 ## Introduction

-In a previous [blog](https://equalexperts.blogin.co/posts/testing-conversational-assistants-part-1-256112) post, we explored the intricate process of testing conversational assistants.
-We championed the adoption of Behaviour-Driven Development (BDD) as a solution to tackle issues such as non-determinism and the necessity of simulating a wide range of user interactions to guarantee they achieve their goals efficiently.
+In a previous [blog](https://equalexperts.blogin.co/posts/testing-conversational-assistants-part-1-256112) post, we've talked about the importance of testing conversational assistants and the challenges involved in this process.
+We've also discussed the benefits of using BDD to test conversational assistants and how it can help address some of these challenges.

+In this one, we'll show you a hands-on example of how to test a chat assistant using BDD.
+We're going to set up a situation where we aim to build an assistant that helps users book hotel rooms.
+We'll outline what the assistant should do, the tools it will need, and how we'll judge its success.
+Then, using BDD, we'll test the assistant and see how well it meets our standards.

 ## Our Assistant Example

 We want to develop an LLM assistant capable of facilitating hotel room bookings for users.
 This assistant should accurately interpret user requests and, when necessary, request additional information.
-It will utilise specific tools to fulfil these requests, including functionalities for booking rooms and retrieving hotel pricing per night.
+It utilises specific tools to fulfil these requests, including functionalities for booking rooms and retrieving hotel pricing per night.

 *Note: This scenario is intentionally simplified.
 In practical applications, various factors involved in booking hotel rooms, such as payment methods and cancellation policies, must be considered.
 However, for the purposes of this example, we shall focus on the basics.*